joseph-flinn/site/frontend/posts/gen-ai-development-1.md

 browser when trying to

 Errors were being logged in the browser console where Claude didn't have access to them.
-I was doing a lot of copying and pasting of errors into the Claude Code chat (i.e. vibe coding).
+I was doing a lot of copy/pasting of errors into the Claude Code chat (ie. vibe coding).
 I set up a Puppeteer MCP server to try to give Claude direct access to those errors, but Claude didn't seem to use it.
 It could have been a setup issue or something else entirely.

 In some downtime, I made a note that one of the drawbacks of using genAI in this way was that once you needed to "eject" from that workflow, the context is not as robust as the one that you would have